Herb Score: Retirement and death

-On October 8, 1998, while driving to Florida after being inducted into the Broadcasters Hall of Fame the night before, Score was severely injured in a traffic accident.
+On October 8, 1998, while driving to Florida after being inducted into the Broadcasters Hall of Fame the preceding night, Score was severely injured in a traffic accident.
 He pulled into the path of a westbound tractor-trailer truck near New Philadelphia, Ohio, and his car was struck in the passenger side.
 He suffered trauma to his brain, chest, and lungs.
 The orbital bone around one of his eyes was fractured, as were three ribs and his sternum.
 He spent over a month in the intensive care unit, and was released from MetroHealth Hospital in mid-December.
-He was cited for failure to stop at a stop sign.
+He was cited for running a stop sign.

 He went through a difficult recovery, but managed to throw out the first pitch at the Indians' Opening Day on April 12, 1999.
 He suffered a stroke in 2002, and died on November 11, 2008, at his home in Rocky River, Ohio, after a lengthy illness.
 He is interred at Lakewood Park Cemetery in Rocky River.
 The Indians wore a memorial patch on their uniform during the 2009 season to honor him.